 Fees are charged quarterly in advance.
 Fees are calculated as a percentage of assets in the account as of the last business day of the previous calendar quarter.
-The client authorizes the Custodian to deduct HSI's and AMUS's fees directly from the client's account.
+The client authorizes the Custodian to deduct HSI's and AMUS's or HBUS's fees directly from the client's account.